spritz/spritz/README.md

 Another react4j integration is to add a "<Stream/>" component that takes a stream as a prop and has a render prop that has output of stream as parameter

+### Schedulers

+* Immediate - directly invoke now
+* Current - queue in current Execution and will invoke before exiting runtime and returning to invoking application/system code
+* Mircotask - in next microtask execution. == Current if current execution in microtask
+* Animation - in next animation frame
+* Idle - in next idle frame